raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_5.md

 --- task ---

 Open the [Session 5](http://ncce.io/QLuLSQ){:target="_blank"} folder.
-Read the lesson slides and the other session resources provided.
+Read the teacher slides and the other session resources provided.
 Refine your designs by considering the user experience (UX).
 Explore copyright-free images and sounds that you can use as **assets** in your app.

 --- /task ---